The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 Modified adjusted gross income (MAGI) is calculated by adding certain tax deductions and tax-exempt interest income back to your adjusted gross income (AGI).
 It is used to determine your eligibility for certain tax credits and exemptions.
 The exact formula will depend on the type of tax benefit you are looking at.

 What is adjusted gross income?

-Adjusted gross income (AGI) is the sum of money you have earned from all sources, from which certain deductions will later be subtracted.
+Adjusted gross income (AGI) is the sum of money you have earned from all sources.
 Wages, salaries, tips, tax-exempt interest, qualified dividends, IRAs, pensions, annuities, and Social Security benefits are all examples of items you have to include in your AGI.
-The deductions you can factor in include IRA contributions, as well as self-employment tax, business expenses and others.
+Certain deductions will later be subtracted from your AGI.
+The deductions you can factor in include IRA contributions, as well as self-employment tax, business expenses, and others.
 Named “above-the-line” deductions, these can be deducted without itemizing.

 What is my MAGI?